Skip to main content

 } from "./xmtp-content-type-transaction-hash";

-const xmtp = await Client.create(wallet, {
+const xmtp = await Client.create(signer, {

 env: "dev",